unforswearing/unforswearing/README.md

 > Hi, I'm [Alvin](https://www.unforswearing.com).
-I am actively seeking data analyst or software developer roles in the Washington DC area or remote.
-> Take a look around and get in touch if I seem like a good fit.
+I am open to part time or full time work, remote or local to the Baltimore-Washington DC corridor.
+Let me know how I can help you.
 >
 > Thanks!
 >
 > alvin@unforswearing.com
 >
 >

 <!--